 "As the saxophonist and composer Wayne Shorter once famously remarked in a 1992 interview with Mel Martin, “The word ‘jazz’ means to me no category”.
 You would similarly search in vain for a pigeon hole in which to place Black Top #5.
 An evening of surpassing invention and ambition, there might be a more creative, more engaging and more inspiring gig at this year’s London Jazz Festival.
 But I somehow doubt it." - The Arts Desk

-Handpicked by Brian Eno as the one to watch, Australian-Taiwanese pianist Belle Chen is rapidly distinguishing herself with unique recorded works and performances that are unbound by tradition- often mixing classical music repertoire with recorded soundscapes and collaborating across multiple genres and mediums.
+Handpicked by Brian Eno as the one to watch, Australian-Taiwanese pianist Belle Chen has distinguished herself with her unique recorded works that are unbound by tradition- often mixing classical music repertoire with recorded soundscapes.
 Her creativity was celebrated through winning the classical music category of 2015 London Music Awards, as voted by a luminous panel from the UK music industry.